khulnasoft/integrations-core/sidekiq/README.md

              worker: "$1"
     ```

-    These parameters can also be set by adding the `DD_DOGSTATSD_MAPPER_PROFILES` environment variable to the Datadog Agent.
+    These parameters can also be set by adding the `DD_DOGSTATSD_MAPPER_PROFILES` environment variable to the Khulnasoft Agent.

 4. [Restart the Agent][8].